akaur09/readme-anew/sample.md

   * [Tests](#Tests)

   ## Installation:
-  test
+  none

   ## Usage:
-  test
+  helps to make designing clothes for pets easier

   ## Contributors:
-  test
+  me

   ## Tests:
-  test
+  none

   ## Contact Me:
-  Please reach out to me if you have any questions at test and my Github profile is test.
+  Please reach out to me if you have any questions at loki@gmail.com and my Github profile is akaur09.